Here’s why you should see ‘Black Panther’ before ‘Avengers: End Game’

 Michael B. Jordan makes the best Killmonger

-Erik ‘Killmonger’ is the antagonist in Black Panther, and what he presents is honestly one of the best villains since the Joker in The Dark Knight.
-Killmonger is guided by angry rationale, and a fully fleshed-out motivation that’s tinged with emotion.
-Michael B. Jordan brings a deftness and heavy weight to the role, and he’s an absolute highlight of the flick.
-It will be interesting to see if Marvel manages to follow him up with Thanos in the upcoming Avengers: Infinity War.
+Erik “Killmonger” is the antagonist in Black Panther, and what he presents is honestly one of the best villains since the Joker in The Dark Knight.
+Killmonger is guided by angry rationale, and a fully fleshed-out motivation that’s steeped in emotion.
+Michael B. Jordan brings both deftness and weight to the role – an absolute highlight of the flick.

 Letitia Wright is everything

-Letitia Wright is having a stellar year – having starred in Black Mirror season four’s best episode “Black Museum” – and her turn in Black Panther will surely catapult her to stardom.
+Letitia Wright had a stellar 2018 – having starred in Black Mirror season four’s best episode “Black Museum” – and her turn in Black Panther catapulted her to stardom.
 While she’s great comedic relief, and her cheeky charisma is utterly infectious, Wright’s character Shuri is also bold and fearless.
-She’s a young woman who constantly roasts her King-brother T’Challa (Chadwick Boseman), but she also happens to be the smartest person on the planet, with more brains than Tony Stark.
+She’s a young woman who constantly roasts her brother, King T’Challa (Chadwick Boseman), but she also happens to be the smartest person on the planet, with more brains than Tony Stark.
 So rad!

 Dora Milaje is also everything

-Wakanda’s highest military leadership is the Dora Milaje – an elite group of women warriors, led by Okoye (Danai Gurira), who protect the nation at all costs.
-Coded into the narrative is an in-depth focus on the female lens, showing women as leaders and warriors.
+Wakanda’s highest military leadership is the Dora Milaje – an elite group of women warriors, led by Okoye (Danai Gurira) – who protect the nation at all costs.
+Coded into the narrative is an in-depth focus on the female lens, showing women as leaders & warriors.
 A noteworthy scene involves T’Challa’s ex Nakia (Lupita Nyong’o), brought to vivid life by cinematographer Rachel Morrison.
 In this snippet, Okoye shows off the full power of the Dora Milaje tradition.
 It’s amazing to watch.